 As the leaders of their respective organizations, employers have a responsibility to ensure that they and their staff are prepared to handle workplace violence and prevent it from taking place.
 One of the ways employers can maintain a safe work environment is to enforce policies that diminish the chances of workplace violence, such as informing employees of zero-tolerance policies for threats, drug use, and weapon possession.

 An imperative component of active shooter safety plans recognizes the possible warning signs of a potential workplace shooter.
 By reaching out to employers about coworkers who exhibit such warning signs, it is possible to stop an active shooter event before it occurs.
 During active shooter workplace training, employees should distinguish the different signs of a potential shooter and learn how to report any indication of the following features in a fellow worker to their management:

-- A tendency to argue or pick fights
+- A tendency to argue or pick fights with other coworkers

 - Sudden decline in personal hygiene and health

 - An increase in drug or alcohol abuse